 [Editor: Given the wild popularity of this blog entry, we have updated it and will continue to do so on a rolling basis.
 Check out our full concert reviews and pictures at http://www.parklifedc.com.]

-With a program dubbed Super Excellent™ Seats, The Anthem (901 Wharf St. SW, DC), the upcoming big sister venue to 9:30 Club, will strive to keep the best seats in the house out of the hands of scalpers, vowed owner IMP yesterday.
+With a program dubbed Super Excellent™ Seats, The Anthem (901 Wharf St. SW, DC), the big sister venue to 9:30 Club, strives to keep the best seats in the house out of the hands of scalpers, vowed owner IMP.

-IMP, an independent concert production company, will open The Anthem at the newly redeveloped The Wharf in Southwest DC with a performance by the Foo Fighters on Thursday, Oct.
-12. For that and other shows, IMP Chairman Seth Hurwitz promised to commit the Super Excellent Seats to fans.
-The seats are depicted in yellow in the above graphic, which depicts the scalable floorspace in The Anthem at the maximum capacity of 6,000.
+IMP, an independent concert production company, opened The Anthem at the newly redeveloped The Wharf in Southwest DC with a performance by the Foo Fighters on Thursday, Oct.
+12. For that and future shows, IMP Chairman Seth Hurwitz promised to commit the Super Excellent Seats to fans.
+The seats are depicted in yellow in the above graphic, which reveals the scalable floorspace in The Anthem at the maximum capacity of 6,000.

-“These seats are so ridiculously great that we decided to give fans the opportunity to buy them for each show, even when it’s general admission,” said Seth in a statement Monday.
+“These seats are so ridiculously great that we decided to give fans the opportunity to buy them for each show, even when it’s general admission,” said Seth in a statement.

 “So, like first class on airplanes, sporting events, and the usual hedonistic situations, it costs more.
 But, in this case, we are keeping the best seats for real fans, and making sure these tickets don’t get in the hands of scalpers,” he emphasized.

 Super Excellent Seats are non-transferrable.
 Concert attendees must pick up their Super Excellent Seats tickets at The Anthem box office on the night of the show.
 According to IMP, these balcony seats are uniquely angled to face the stage at the exact perfect position.